Weed barriers are a constant nightmare for gardeners because the longer they are down the more chance of weeds poking through.

 - More expensive than plastic sheeting

-If you are using a weed barrier for stones, pebbles or shingle then we would advise you use the plastic sheeting.
+If you are using a weed barrier for stones, pebbles or shingle then we would advise you to use plastic sheeting.

-Another solution would be to concrete the ground and then lay the plastic sheeting over the 1/2 inches of concrete which will make your project last many years!
+Another solution would be to concrete the ground and then lay the plastic sheeting over the 1/2 inches of concrete, which will make your project last many years!

-Vegetable patches & flower beds: For veggie patches and flower beds we would advise you to lay a fabric or cloth weed barrier because it is easier to remove and store indoors for the winter months.
+For veggie patches and flower beds, we would advise you to lay a fabric or cloth weed barrier because it is easier to remove and store indoors for the winter months.

 In the spring, layout your weed barrier and mark/cut your holes for veggies or pants and you will be weed-free for many months.

 If your plants are perennials then be sure to keep a close eye on holes and deterioration of the fabric/cloth!

-The Best Weed Barriers
+Best Weed Barriers

-What makes a good weed barrier is a tightly woven polypropylene, if you use a looser woven sheeting then there is more chance of weeds growing through!
+What makes a sound weed barrier is a tightly woven polypropylene, if you use a looser woven sheeting, then there is more chance of weeds growing!

 Never add mulch or soil above the weed barrier, because seeds will find their way to you and germinate in only a few millimetres of soil or mulch!The Wezaggle Team!

-Yuzet Heavy Duty Weed Barrier
+1) Yuzet Heavy Duty Weed Barrier

 The Uzet brand claims the top spot because it provides a thick membrane @100gsm woven polypropylene.
 It allows nutrients and water to soak through so you are not faced with puddles and accumulations of surface water.

-GroundMaster Weed Barrier
+2) GroundMaster Weed Barrier

-Coming in at second place is the GroundMaster polypropylene sheeting, its hard wearing and suitable for any project from under decking to shingle/stone driveways.
+Coming in at second place is the GroundMaster polypropylene sheeting, its hard-wearing and suitable for any project from under decking to shingle/stone driveways.

-Becko Weed Barrier
+3) Becko Weed Barrier

 The Becko Weed barrier is our third choice in the list because its easy to lay and effective.